 Career change AND new business

 You didn’t just change careers, you started your own business, too.
 Those are major changes to make at once.
 What challenges did you face?

 My journey from journalist to starting my own PR business was incremental.
 I’d worked as a personal assistant to the internationally acclaimed child care writer Gina Ford, which gave me my first taster of working with the media as a publicist.
 It gave me a real insight into the workings of the world of PR and its relationship with national media cutting across all types of different mediums.

 I decided to start my own business after a time-limited project I’d managed with Enterprise PLC ended.
 We had used a big-name PR agency to raise awareness of the project and I remember thinking “I could do this – and better.”

 I was laid-off and so I used my redundancy funds to launch my own business – Impact PR & Marketing in 2006.
 I might have had the work skills necessary to begin a PR business, but I can openly say I didn’t have a business brain!

-I have been very lucky in that my work referrals have always come through word of mouth – the best possible form of PR!
-I am also incredibly proud that the majority of my clients I started out with over ten years ago (Northumbrian Leisure, The Inn Collection Group, Redhead Roofing and Springhill Farm Accommodation) have remained with me to this day.
-I am as proud of their own success stories and growth as I am about my own business.
+My work referrals have always come through word of mouth – the best possible form of PR!
+I’m incredibly proud that the majority of my clients I started out with over ten years ago have remained with me to this day.
+I feel as proud of their own success stories and growth as I am about my own business.

 I work from home which has its pros and cons.
-I think there are still people today who think I sit about the house watching television, when in actual fact I could be writing a national press release, coordinating media inquiries and requests, arranging the guest list for a Royal reception in London – all from my rural Northumberland outpost!
+I could be writing a national press release, coordinating media inquiries and requests, arranging the guest list for a Royal reception in London – all from my rural Northumberland outpost!

 No two days are ever the same, and I do have to travel a lot for work.
 This week I am in Southampton and London for work, so I am not in an office 9 – 5 each day, something I would struggle to do.